 The Ark in Space is a Doctor Who serial from 1975.
 Although never acknowledged as an influence, it has a great deal in common with Alien (dir.
 Scott, 1979), despite being broadcast four years earlier.
-Whereas Alien focuses on issues of gender equality, The Ark in Space’s central theme is of non-conformism; a favourite of mine.
+Whereas Alien focuses on issues of gender equality, The Ark in Space’s central theme is of nonconformism: a favourite of mine.
 This post will analyse the serial, focusing on the depth and effectiveness of its central theme and its similarities with Alien.

-The Ark in Space sees the Doctor (Tom Baker) and his two companions, Sarah (Elizabeth Sladen) and Harry (Ian Marter), arrive on board a space station in the far future named the Ark.
-Here the last remnants of humanity have escaped Earth to avoid an apocalyptic catastrophe.
+The Ark in Space sees the Doctor (Tom Baker) and his two companions, Sarah (Elisabeth Sladen) and Harry (Ian Marter), arrive aboard a space station in the far future named the Ark.
+Here the last remnants of humanity have fled Earth to avoid an apocalyptic catastrophe.
 As in Alien, the humans rest in cryogenic chambers.
 Sarah accidentally gets caught in the Ark’s automated indoctrination process and joins the crew in stasis.
-During the process, a recorded message is played, which refers to Sarah as “sister”.
+During the process, a recorded message plays, which refers to Sarah as “sister”.
 This use of family titles draws comparisons with the ship’s computer from Alien named ‘Mother’.
-In Alien, this implies a future genderless society, where human merger with technology has led to the termination of traditional gender roles.
+In Alien, this implies a future genderless society where human merger with technology has led to the termination of traditional gender roles.
 In The Ark in Space, it implies assimilation into an artificial family unit and loss of identity.
 The Doctor and Harry stumble upon a room where a record of human knowledge has been catalogued and stored on microfilm.
-The explorers then discover the sleeping humans filed and stacked together in their cryogenic chambers resembling the stored data.
+The explorers then discover the sleeping humans filed and stacked together in their cryogenic chambers, resembling the stored data.
 This indicates that the human race has now become no more than an assemblage of accepted knowledge and lacks any free thought.
 The Doctor gives a speech in which he seems to praise the human race’s aptitude for survival, but both his delivery and the incidental music bear an ominous tone.
 This suggests, as much as the Doctor respects the human race, he fears the lengths they will go to in the name of survival.